uchicago-CAPP30121-aut-2022/capp-camp/docs/s2-git-i/2-first-repo.md

 ## Initializing your repository

 You will start by initializing your repository.
-Your repository is hosted on GitHub, but you can create a local copy in your home directory (we will refer to this as your _local repository_).
+Your repository is hosted on GitHub, but you can create a local copy in your home directory on the Linux servers (we will refer to this as your _local repository_).

 Log into [GitHub](https://github.com/).
 Your homework repository, `uchicago-CAPP30121-aut-2022/camp-1-GITHUB_USERNAME` should appear under “Recent Repositories” on the left side of the page.
 (If you don’t see a list of repositories on the left side of the page, try clicking on the GitHub Cat logo.)

 ![Screenshot of GitHub's home page](../assets/img/git-hub-recent-repos-image.png)

 Clicking on the repository's name will take you to a page where you can browse your repository through GitHub’s web interface.
-Since you haven’t initialized your repository yet, GitHub will provide you with the instructions to initialize your repository. _You can ignore those instructions._ Instead, do the following:
+Since you haven’t initialized your repository yet, GitHub will provide you with instructions to initialize your repository. _You can ignore those instructions._ Instead, do the following:

  - Create a directory in your Linux home directory for CAPP 30121.
 The name and location of this directory is not important, so if you have a very strong preference for a different directory structure, you’re welcome to use it.
 Otherwise, we suggest you simply do this: